Sciatica is caused by irritation of the lumbar and sacral nerves as they exit the spinal canal to travel down the leg.

 - Spinal dominant movement patterns (should be hips)

-At Dean’s Sports Therapy a treatment program is tailor made to meet your specific diagnosis.
+Dr. Dean’s treatment program is tailor-made to meet your specific diagnosis.
 Once the cause of the sciatic nerve pain is identified (first visit), treatment will quickly eliminate the pain.

 Common Sciatica Treatment and preventative approaches include: